 How to Arrange Your Mallorca Holiday

-There are so many things to consider when starting to think about booking your annual holiday.
+There are so many things to consider when starting to think about booking your holiday in Mallorca.
 Where will you stay?
 How are you going to get there?
 How much is it all going to cost?
 What's the best time to go?
 What's the weather going to be like?
-Is my suitcase going to be big enough for all my clothes??
+Is my suitcase going to be big enough for all my clothes?

 - Arrange transport that will get you to and from the resort of your choice.
 You could select to hire a car, take a taxi, use a local airport transfer company or the public bus service which run frequently to the resort during the day.

 If considering a short weekend break, it is worthwhile taking into account resorts which are close to the airport and those which are used to receiving an influx of people over a weekend.
 Whilst many of the larger popular resorts have plenty of bed stock, this can be hard to procure for short stays, although as the market changes, more hotels are offering short break accommodations.
 Bear in mind that many companies use the internet to publish online Last Minute Offers.

 Hunt around for an airline offering flights to Mallorca.
 Don't always rule out scheduled airlines compared to the 'low-cost' ones, as some offer summer specials at a competitive rate.
 Factor in the cost of getting from the airport to your end resort destination, there's no point in getting a bargain on the flight, and spending a fortune getting your accommodation

 Public transport can often be the cheapest way of travelling to and from the airport but it can be more time-consuming as they don’t always run on a direct route and can sometimes require two/three changes.

 Hiring a car offers independence and flexibility.
 Also, a return departure can be left to as late as possible for maximum holiday time!
 At the same time, you are entirely responsible for reaching your destination on time.